TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Related Work

 \subsection{Multi-Stage 3D Reconstruction}

-Conventional 3D reconstruction pipelines typically begin with Structure-from-Motion (SfM), which recovers sparse geometry and camera intrinsics/extrinsics from image collections.
-Classical SfM systems \cite{Openmvg,colmap1,sfm1,sfm2,sfm3} generally follow a sequence of stages, including feature extraction, cross-view feature matching, triangulation, and global bundle adjustment.
-Dense geometry is then reconstructed using Multi-View Stereo (MVS) methods \cite{mvs1,mvs2,mvs3,mvs4}, or more recent neural approaches such as Neural Radiance Fields (NeRF) \cite{nerf,nerfplus,nerfstudio,ngp} and 3D Gaussian Splatting (3DGS) \cite{3dgs,2dgs,gforest,MipSplatting}, which typically rely on the sparse structure and camera poses estimated by SfM.
-To improve robustness, a number of learning-based approaches have been proposed to replace either individual modules \cite{loftr,superglue,deepsfm,banet} or the entire pipeline \cite{vggsfm,deeptwoview,colmapfree,colmapfree2}, making the process differentiable and able to benefit from learned data priors.
-Nevertheless, these methods remain fundamentally multi-stage and often rely on iterative optimization.
+Conventional 3D reconstruction pipelines typically begin with Structure-from-Motion (SfM), which recovers only sparse geometry and camera parameters.
+Classical SfM systems \cite{Openmvg,colmap1,sfm1,sfm2,sfm3} generally follow a sequence of stages, including feature extraction, cross-view matching, triangulation, and bundle adjustment.
+Dense geometry is then reconstructed using Multi-View Stereo (MVS) \cite{mvs1,mvs2,mvs3,mvs4}, or more recent neural approaches such as Neural Radiance Fields \cite{nerf,nerfplus,nerfstudio,ngp} and 3D Gaussian Splatting \cite{3dgs,2dgs,gforest,MipSplatting,GSLAM}, which typically rely on the sparse structure and camera poses estimated by SfM.
+To improve robustness, a number of learning-based approaches have been proposed to replace either individual modules \cite{loftr,superglue,deepsfm,banet,idacs} or the entire pipeline \cite{vggsfm,deeptwoview,colmapfree,colmapfree2}, making the process differentiable and able to benefit from learned data priors.
+Nevertheless, they remain fundamentally multi-stage and often rely on iterative optimization.